 • Absence of warehouse resources (building, equipment, technology).
 Lack of Direct-to-Consumer fulfillment experience and/or toolset.

-• A single geographic location (compared to multi-geographic reach) will prevent shipment of products nationwide in 1-2 days without accruing substantial costs (due to Next Day Air).
+• A single geographic location (compared to multi-geographic reach) will prevent shipment of products nationwide in 1-2 days without accruing substantial costs (due to Next Day or Two Day Air).

-• Per the latest Amazon SFP guidelines, Amazon wants sellers shipping out packages at least one day on weekends, Saturday or Sunday.
+• Per the latest Amazon SFP guidelines, Amazon requires the use of ship methods that support Saturday delivery and Saturday shipping with pickups.
 In addition to scheduling weekend pickups with carriers, merchants must consider scheduling, overtime, security, and many other factors in this decision.
 Many fulfillment providers do not operate on weekends.

 • Inability to obtain aggressive shipping rates (discount level is based upon Seller’s volume alone).